OCR History World War 2 Revision Notes

 Exam Questions

-Describe and explain the impact of the Treaty of Versailles on Germany and its role in the outbreak of World War II.
+Describe and explain the impact of the Treaty of Versailles on Germany and its role in causing World War II.
 [6 marks]

 6 marksView mark scheme hint▾

-Discuss the terms of the treaty, economic repercussions, and rise of extremism.
+Discuss the terms of the treaty, economic consequences, and political instability.

-Explain how the use of propaganda influenced public opinion during World War II.
+Explain how the Battle of Britain affected the course of World War II.
 [4 marks]

 4 marksView mark scheme hint▾